School’s out, forever.

 Start the practice of keeping in touch with friends now

 You’re used to seeing each other every day but now everything's going to change.
-It’s very common to drift apart from a few friends once school is over, but setting up for good communications habits now will certainly help reduce any heartache down the track.
+It’s very common to drift apart from a few friends once school is over, so setting up some good communication habits now will certainly help reduce any heartache down the track.

 Don’t live in the past